- DIVISION: Tracheophyta (vascular plants)

 Acacias bloom in clusters of small, yellow or whitish flowers.
 Fertilized flowers produce tough seed pods that dry and eventually burst, releasing the flat, bean-like seeds inside.

 Examine the ingredients list of your favorite gum, candy, or soft drink, and you might see the term "gum arabic."
-This water-soluble emulsifier and stabilizer comes from the hardened sap of various species of African acacias, and it's just one of the many products we get from acacias.
+This water-soluble emulsifier and stabilizer comes from the hardened sap of various African acacias, and it's just one of the many products we get from acacias.
 This group of trees and shrubs also yields flavorings, wood pulp, cellulose, perfumes, cut flowers, oils, tannins, dyes, fodder, timber, and fuel.

 Acacias are fast growing, so they are often planted for land rehabilitation.
 Various species show up in suburban and urban landscapes, too, and they are cultivated in areas where they're not native.

-The Zoo and Safari Park have long cultivated acacias for their beauty and their shade—and because they are popular browse for many of our hoofed mammals!
+The Zoo and Safari Park have long cultivated acacias for their beauty and their shade—and because they are popular browse for many of the hoofed mammals!
 We grow 38 taxa of acacias and they are one of our accredited plant collections.
 Here are some to look for:

 - A knobthorn acacia Senegalia nigrescens stands guard at Safari Base Camp at the Safari Park.
 Look for the big thorns on the trunk's woody knobs.